vierroth/cdk-auth0/README.md

-This package exposes a collection of [AWS CDK](https://docs.aws.amazon.com/cdk/api/v2/) constructs to manage [Auth0](https://auth0.com) resources programmatically, enabling tighter integration with [CDK](https://docs.aws.amazon.com/cdk/api/v2/) and giving you all the benefits of infrastructure as code together with [Auth0's](https://auth0.com) large feature set.
+This collection of [CDK](https://docs.aws.amazon.com/cdk/api/v2/) constructs allows you to manage your [Auth0](https://auth0.com) resources programmatically, enabling tighter integration with [CDK](https://docs.aws.amazon.com/cdk/api/v2/) and giving you all the benefits of infrastructure as code together with [Auth0's](https://auth0.com) large feature set.

 The constructs provided by this library work in the same way any native AWS CDK constructs do, and expose all of the parameters that the [Auth0 Management API](https://auth0.com/docs/api/management/v2) exposes.